beginning of content

 Nutrients in food that may help prevent macular degeneration include:

-Regular exercise will also help prevent diabetes.
+Regular exercise will also help reduce your risk of type 2 diabetes.

 Resources and support